 Summer is all about spending time outdoors.
 Whether hanging out in the backyard, the campground, or on the waterfront, there is a good chance people will be dragging out their old grill.
 BBQs and outdoor family dinners are as much a part of American culture as baseball.

 People congregate around the grill for Memorial Day, 4th of July, Labor Day, and many weekends and weekdays.
 This year trade in your old grill and upgrade to a new charcoal grill.
-If you are looking for a new charcoal grill, then check out these 5 great options.
+If you are looking for a new best charcoal grill, then check out these 5 great options.

 If you are looking to take your grilling on the road, then you are going to need the Weber Smokey Joe Gold Charcoal Grill.
 This ultra-light, ultra-compact grill is great for camping or for people who have limited storage space.
 Coming in at just under 10 pounds this mighty little grill has a black porcelain-enamel bowl and lid, a heavy-duty plated steel grate, and a 10 year limited warranty.